 This whole Western yoga world is focused on women, and women love to do what their girlfriends are doing.
 Especially if it is something that can make them increase their well-being.

 The idea of taking time off for yourself is something that has been growing more popular in the past few years.
-It is mostly women who are looking to spend more quality time for them –with themselves, and sometimes with their girlfriends.
+It is mostly women who are looking to spend more quality time for themselves and sometimes with their girlfriends.

 It makes sense that the industry would target women to make the business of yoga grow fast.